fluencelabs/nox-distro/README.md

 ### rich

-Fluence Node packaged with IPFS node, [Ceramic](https://developers.ceramic.network/learn/welcome/) CLI and some other binaries like bitcoin-cli or [geth](https://geth.ethereum.org/docs/interface/command-line-options).
+rust-peer packaged with IPFS node, [Ceramic](https://developers.ceramic.network/learn/welcome/) CLI and some other binaries like bitcoin-cli or [geth](https://geth.ethereum.org/docs/interface/command-line-options).